nrinaudo/nrinaudo.github.com/source/_posts/2013-08-03-partial-functions.markdown

 ## Collecting values through partial functions
 Now that we know what partial functions are, one might wonder what's the point of them.
-Frankly, initially, I thought they were a bit of an affectation and not terribly useful, until I encountered `Seq`'s `collect` method.
+Frankly, I initially thought they were a bit of an affectation and not terribly useful, until I encountered `Seq`'s `collect` method.

 `collect` takes a partial function as a parameter and acts a bit like `map`, but only for values for which its